2023 Pegasus World Cup Betting Guide

 Additionally, online racebooks offered by legal sports betting sites outside of the US are the only places to make actual house-banked horse bets on the Pegasus Cup, as domestic providers are bound by law to offer only pari-mutuel options.

 This way, bettors know exactly how much they stand to win on any given straight or exotic bet, and the model gives horseplayers more access to a variety of lines, like horse race futures odds and cross-sport parlays that can’t be found anywhere else.

 Pegasus World Cup Field

-The 2021 Pegasus World Cup entries have not been finalized, but 12 horses have been invited, with another four waiting in the wings (or, rather, the stables).
+The 2023 Pegasus World Cup entries have not been finalized, but 12 horses are expected to be invited, with another four alternates.

 Should any of the 12 invitees withdraw or be otherwise unable to run, there are four alternate horses that would earn post positions at the big race.
 These alternates’ preferred orders of selection are included in parentheses.